 Shannon and Adrienne have been best friends forever, but things start to change when Adrienne starts hanging out with Jen, the leader of the elementary school's popular clique known as The Group.
 To be in The Group, you have to do everything Jen says — even if that means bullying others.
 Shannon will need to decide whether being part of The Group is worth it... and figure out how to stand up for herself if it's not.
 This graphic novel memoir from beloved author Shannon Hale about navigating the challenges of friendship and discovering what it means to be a real friend will resonate with many young readers.

-Younger fans of the indomitable Ruth Bader Ginsburg can now learn her story in this young readers edition of the best-selling Notorious RBG: The Life and Times of Ruth Bader Ginsburg!
-From her convention-defying choice to continue law school even after marrying and having a family to her blistering dissents from the bench of the US Supreme Court, this book explores Ginsburg's influence on both the law and popular culture.
-Middle grade readers will be fascinated to see how this one woman has changed the face of their country over the course of her life.
+Middle grade fans of the indomitable Ruth Bader Ginsburg can now learn her story in this young readers edition of the best-selling Notorious RBG: The Life and Times of Ruth Bader Ginsburg!
+From her convention-defying choice to continue law school even after marrying and having a family to her blistering dissents from the bench of the U.S. Supreme Court, this book explores Ginsburg's influence on both the law and popular culture.
+Young readers will be fascinated to see how this one determined woman has changed the face of their country over the course of her life.

 When Abigail's attempt to escape from her terribly boring boarding school fails, she learns her school is more interesting than she thought!
 The school is actually a cover for an elite spy ring called The Center, and Abigail's mother, The Center's top agent, has gone missing in action.
 Abigail has to master her spy training fast, because even with the help of a former nemesis and a boy from her grade, she doesn't have much time to solve the mystery and save her mother.
 And answers may be closer than she thinks...
 Fast-paced and full of twists and turns, this will be a hit with young would-be spies!